-- Once the Trailhead Data Manager’s done, select Analytics Studio from the Salesforce App Launcher.
+- Once the Trailhead Data Manager’s done, find and select Analytics Studio in the Salesforce App Launcher.

 Remember that at the outset of this module the sales VP approached you to ask for help understanding customer issues with the new DTC Electronics tablet.
 You and the admin focused on getting the CSAT data correct, so you immediately want to see data about tablet support and CSAT numbers.

 The overview dashboard shows you that and more.
 You see the size of the backlog, your agents’ average time to close cases, and changes in first contact resolution data.
 You also see trends for these metrics compared to the average for the date range selected in the filter at the top of the dashboard.
 What can you do with the data you see here?
 Let’s explore a bit!

 - Just under the dashboard title, click Last 180 Days to open the time period filter and select a different period.
 See how all the metrics change?
 So much control right at your fingertips.

 - Now look along the bottom.
 The links take you to the rest of the app’s dashboards—where you can review open cases, agents, the backlog, channels, and so on.
 Make a mental note of these links, since they’ll come in handy later.
 The overview dashboard is a great entry point to the rest of the dashboards.
 You can always come back to it when you’re not sure where else to go.

 - Look at open cases by clicking Prioritize Open Cases.